NURSING.com is the BEST place to learn nursing. With over 2,000+ clear, concise, and visual lessons, there is something for you!

 Even if that isn’t your reality, this is still (maybe) my favorite.

-You might also want to take a listen to this podcast episode about staying organized in clinicals.
+You might also want to take a listen to this podcast episode about staying organized in clinical.

 9. Mom-Baby Brainsheet

-Like I said above, not being an OB nurse I’m not sure I can fully appreciate everything that is on this page . . . but it looks awesome.
-Here’s a small screenshot of this one.
+As mentioned earlier, not being an OB nurse I’m not sure I can fully appreciate everything that is on this page . . . but I must admit it does seem impressive.

 10. Detailed ICU Nurse Report Sheet